us-amlr/cs-phoc/readme-data.md

 ## INACH Data Decisions and Notes

-These INACH data include records with explicit 0s for when a beach was surveyed and (one or more) phocid species were not observed.
+These INACH data include records with explicit zeros for when a beach was surveyed and (one or more) phocid species were not observed.

 INACH data decisions: